appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/ldap-brutefore.md

 cd appcircle-server
 ```

-- Edit the `global.yaml` of your project.
+- Edit the `global.yaml` file of your project.

 :::info